© Getty Images

 Use your vote

-- If you're an American citizen you can make sure that you're registered to vote and find out which representatives are aligned with the movement.
-You can use this link to find your current representative.
+- If you're a US citizen you can make sure that you're registered to vote and find out which representatives are aligned with the movement.

 © Getty Images